tetherless-world/sdd/tutorial.md

 A key step in the Dictionary Mapping creation process is identifying whether each entry refers to an attribute or to an entity.

 In general, columns in a data file describe observed characteristics of some entity, and should be assigned a corresponding class in the Attribute column.
+This however is not always the case, so it should be considered whether the class at hand refers to an object or an attribute by exploring the hierarchy of the relevant term at hand.

-The entity that has that characteristic is populated in the attributeOf column.
-If the entity is implicit – that is, there is no column in the dataset representing the entity – a virtual entry should be made for this entity, and typed with an appropriate class in the Entity column.
+The entity that has the characteristic encoded as an Attribute is populated in the attributeOf column.
+If the entity is implicit – that is, there is no column in the dataset representing the entity – an implicit entry should be made for this entity, and typed with an appropriate class in the Entity column.

+Examples of implicit entries are shown in the table above.
+These entries start with "??" to indicate that the entry is implicit.

 The method of determining which class should be assigned to an attribute or entity may differ by project.
 For biomedical studies, an ontology browser such as <a href="https://bioportal.bioontology.org/">BioPortal</a> or <a href="http://www.ontobee.org/">Ontobee</a> may be used to find appropriate terms and relevant ontologies.